History of the Sheriff's Office

 Michael Norris won election as Sheriff in 1977.
 He sought to modernize the Office and jail operations and in 1980, the City selected the site of the new facility that would replace the aging jail.
 On January 27, 1981, Deputy William G. Truesdale was escorting prisoners from court, still located at City Hall, back into the jail when one grabbed the deputy’s gun.
 The suspect shot Deputy Truesdale in the chest and then fled but was captured a couple blocks away.
 Deputy Truesdale was transported to Alexandria Hospital where he died a short time later.
 Later that spring, the new courthouse opened at 520 King Street.

-Sean Casey became Sheriff on January 1, 2022 and currently oversees a workforce of 168 sworn deputies and 35 civilian personnel who carry out the mission and proud tradition of the Alexandria Sheriff’s Office.
+Sheriff Sean Casey took office on January 1, 2022 and currently oversees a workforce of 168 sworn deputies and 36 civilian personnel who carry out the mission and proud tradition of the Alexandria Sheriff’s Office.